 Student A: Call the local agent to inform him of the new arrival time.
 Student B: You are the local agent.
 You can't meet the seafarer later that night.
 Tell him/her to take a taxi and go straight to the hotel, where you can meet him/her in the morning.
 Extra expenses are covered by the company.

-M. Call the hotel receptionist to confirm your hotel reservation and inform them that you will arrive later than expected.
+(h.
+Call the hotel receptionist to confirm your hotel reservation and inform them that you will arrive later than expected.

-2. Train schedules from italiarail.com, by trenitalia.
+^{2.} Train schedules from italiarail.com, by trenitalia.

-82 N. This is an e-mail you are sending to a friend while waiting for your flight.
+N. This is an e-mail you are sending to a friend while waiting for your flight.
 You are writing about the new travel arrangement.
 Write up the missing words.

 There's been a change of plan.

 My flight's been d d, so I'll arrive to Rome one hour later than e d.
-I was supposed to take the d t train from Rome to Livorno, which takes around 2 hours, but unfortunately now I have to take another one which takes much l r, since there is a c n.
+I was supposed to take the d t train from Rome to Livorno, which takes around 2 hours, but unfortunately now I have to take another one which takes much $l r$, since there is a c n.
 Also, the local agent was supposed to c t me at the train station and drive me to the hotel, but now he said I should just take a taxi to the hotel, which is not very far, and he will meet me there in the morning.
 I'll pay for the new train tickets and the taxi myself (good thing I have some c h on me) and the fare will be r d by the company.

-2. Procedures at international airports A. Match to make compound words related to air travel.
-1. hand gate 2. boarding check-in 3. self check 4. domestic/international terminal 5. connecting flight 6. security shop 7. duty-free seat (on the plane) 8. departure/arrival monitor(s) 9. aisle flight 10. flight information luggage (esp. in British English) / baggage (esp. in American English) В. Fill in the gaps with the following air travel key words.
-Stop over Immigration Land Take off Declare Customs 1: the place at an airport or port where the passports and other docu- ments of people coming into a country are checked 2. : the place at an airport or port where officials check incoming goods, 4.
-The blace at an airbort of Dort where officials check incoming goods.
+2. Procedures at international airports

+A. Match to make compound words related to air travel.

+B. Fill in the gaps with the following air travel key words.

-Stop over manigration Zana Tane on Section Captions 1. : the place at an airport or port where the passports and other documents of people coming into a country are checked 2. : the place at an airport or port where officials check incoming goods, travellers or luggage 3. : to tell customs officers (at the border of a country) that you are carrying goods on which you should pay tax 4. : (for a plane) to come down through the air onto the ground on the runway 5. : to stay at a place for one night or a few nights on the way to somewhere else.
-6. : to become airborne, to leave the ground and start to fly
+Stop over Immigration Land Take off Declare Customs 1. • port or port wh oming into a co - • er docu- 2. travellers - port or port wh ge ere officials check incoming g goods, 3. to tell cus: rying good cers (at the bo ich you should untry) that you are car- 4. : (for a plan runway ne) to co ome down throu ugh the air o onto the ground d on the 5. to stay at : where else - for one night o r a few nigh ts on the way t o some- 6. : to become e airborn e, to leave the § ground and start to fly